Dsianov/The-Ground-is-Lava/docs/final.md

 This is implemented in the file "sarsalambda1.py" All in all, this required only a few additional lines of code to the original Sarsa algorithm (In fact, we could have consolidated plain Sarsa and Sarsa(lambda) into one file).
 However, it made a huge difference in the agent's performance as discussed in the Evaluation section.

 ## Evaluation
-In contrast to our evaluation from the status report, we have gathered additional data, and now have comparisons to make.
-We measure the performance of our agent based on the number of episodes it takes to converge on each maze size, where we define "convergence" as reaching the goal state 3 times in a row.
+In order to further our evaluation from the status report, we gathered data on our Sarsa(lambda) algorithm and to compare to the results obtained from running our Sarsa algorithm.
+Our primary evaluation measure was examining the performance of each agent.
+We defined “convergence” as reaching the goal state 3 times in a row and recorded the number of episodes the agent takes to converge.
+We tested this on both algorithms for a varity of maze sizes and our results are displayed in the following graph:

-The following graph says it all:

 <img src="Graph.png">